Transit (2012 film)

-Transit is a 2012 American action thriller film directed by Antonio Negret.
-It was first released on DVD in France on January 3, 2012.
+Transit is a 2012 American action crime thriller film directed by Antonio Negret and written by Michael Gilvary.
+It stars Jim Caviezel, James Frain, Diora Baird, Elisabeth Röhm, Ryan Donowho, Sterling Knight, Harold Perrineau, and Jake Cherry.
+It follows a gang of bank robbers who stash their loot in a vacationing family's car and then try to retrieve it down the road.

 Plot

-An armored truck comes across a car accident in the middle of a road.
+The film opens up with an armored truck coming across a car accident in the middle of a road.
 The driver finds this suspicious and prepares to drive off, but the truck is suddenly attacked by masked robbers.
 The driver tries to make a break for it, but his partner is revealed to be in on the heist.
 They execute the driver when an alarm in the truck goes off, and then his partner when he questions the lead robber's motives.

 After the heist, local law enforcement have created road blocks in search of the robbers.
-The four robbers, Marek, his girlfriend Arielle, Losada, and getaway driver Evers know that they fit the profile of the robbers and so, to prevent themselves from being caught, hide the $4 million in a tent bag belonging to a family of four who are on a camping trip.
+The four robbers, Marek, his girlfriend Arielle, Losada, and getaway driver Evers know that they fit the profile of the robbers and so, to prevent themselves from being caught, hide the $4 million in a sleeping bag belonging to a family of four who are on a camping trip.
 They manage to hide the bag full of money in the family's camping gear on top of their Land Rover while the family uses restrooms at a small gas station.

 Both the robbers and the family drive off and arrive at the road blockade.
 The robbers are immediately pulled over by the police and their vehicle is searched.
 As it is, the family passes through the blockade with no trouble.
 Aside from a police scanner belonging to Marek, the police are unable to find any incriminating evidence against them and let them go.
-The robbers catch up to the family in their black Chevelle.
-The father, Nate notices the Chevelle coming up behind him very fast.
+The robbers catch up to the family in their black 1972 Chevrolet Chevelle.
+The father, Nate (Jim Caviezel) notices the Chevelle coming up behind him very fast.
 He tries to outrun the vehicle, but a police car detects his speed and pulls him over.
 The robbers manage to get away because Arielle detected the cruiser with the scanner.
 Nate tries to tell the officer the Chevelle was chasing him, but the patrolman insists because they were following him at great speed, it allowed them to get away with it.